-I had the opportunity to visit the non-profit, university based organization ECOSANS on a trip to Sweden a few years ago.
+A few years ago, I had the opportunity to visit the organization ECOSANS on a trip to Sweden a few years ago.
 Their work was brought to my attention by a UN FAO publication that outlined the steps recommended for handling urine in developing nations agriculture.
+This guide provides examples of how to use urine in soil based agriculture.